 Taking a gravelly road up the cleavage between the two hills, we came to a farmhouse (la Brousse) and turned west on a wide, grassy track that descended slightly through fields of golden wheat, which were being harvested as we walked by.

 Eventually we came to a bitumen road again, crossed a railway line and found ourselves climbing seriously for the first time that day.
 Randan was visible on the ridge above us, stretched out in the sun like a lizard on a rock.

-By the time we got to the top I was really fading, from lack of sleep and blisters combined.
+By the time we got to the top I was really fading, from the combination of blisters and lack of sleep.
 It was good that we had decided to break up what was originally going to be a very long day’s march.